MiqdadProjects/kodekloud-engineer-docker--solutions/README.md

 - Debug and fix Dockerfile configuration errors
 - Troubleshoot and correct Docker Compose misconfigurations
 - Deploy complex multi-container stacks with web and database services
-- Master image portability through archiving and secure transfer
+- Dockerize and deploy Node.js applications with custom port mappings
-- Prepare for enterprise-grade container orchestration scenarios
+- Dockerize and deploy Python applications with dependency management

 ---